Skip to content

 Voltage across the load (RL) when the source is ideal voltage source (Green) and when the source is real voltage source (Red)

-Difference between Ideal and Real current source
+Ideal vs Real current source

 An ideal current source will push/pull the desired current across its two terminals irrespective of the magnitude and direction of the voltage.